UNC basketball coaching search 2026: Candidates, hot board, names to watch from Tar Heels experts

 Top UNC basketball coach candidates

-One name the staff has identified as a potential target on the UNC basketball coaching hot board (updated 3/30) is Arizona head coach Tommy Lloyd, who is preparing the Wildcats to play Michigan in the Final Four on Saturday.
-Lloyd, a longtime assistant at Gonzaga, is 148-35 at Arizona with three conference championships, four Sweet 16 appearances and now a Final four on the resume.
+One name the staff has identified as a potential target on the UNC basketball coaching hot board (updated 4/2) is Michigan head coach Dusty May who is preparing the Wolverines to play Arizona in the Final Four on Saturday.
+May famously took FAU on a Cinderella run to the Final Four in 2023, and now it's taken him just two seasons to get the Wolverines to the same spot.
+May has a policy of not commenting on other jobs, so not much has come out surrounding him as he leads the Wolverines into action on Saturday.

-"Lloyd's team dominated a terrific Purdue team in the second half of the West Regional Final on Saturday night and is headed to the Final Four," said Andrew Jones of TarHell27.
-"It's Arizona's first Final Four since 2001, and the Wildcats look like the best team in the tournament."
+"Dusty May, who has now reached the Final Four twice in the last three years, once with Florida Atlantic and now with Michigan, has been a name associated with Carolina's search since day one," said Andrew Jones of TarHeel247.
 See more candidates at TarHeel247.

 How to get insider North Caorlina coaching search updates